toji/H3/README.md

 ---------------------------
 You'll need Node.js, which is easy to install with the download at [NodeJS.org](http://nodejs.org/).

-Once you've cloned the git repo, navigate to it on the command line and run
+Once you've cloned the git repo, navigate to it on the command line and run:

+`git submodule update --init`

+Which will install the Montage framework that H₃ is built on.
+Then run:

 `npm install`

 Which should install all of the server dependencies.
-At that point you should be able to start the local server by running
+At that point you should be able to start the local server by running:

 `node server`

-in the same directory.
+In the same directory.
 Now you can navigate to http://localhost:8080 in your web browser and see the game in action!
 Give your IP to friends to play multiplayer matches!

 Public Server
 -------------